Wang Chen (volleyball)

-Wang Chen (王琛; born November 16, 1987 in Shanxi) is a male Chinese volleyball player.
+Wang Chen (王琛; born November 16, 1987, in Shanxi) is a male Chinese volleyball player.
 He was one of the member of China men's national volleyball team in 2012.
-On club level he plays for Beijing Baic Motor.
+On the club level, he plays for Beijing Baic Motor.

 Career

-As the substitute of the old opposite spiker, Sun Quan, Wang participated in Chinese Volleyball League from 2009 to 2011.
+As the substitute of the previous opposite spiker, Sun Quan, Wang participated in Chinese Volleyball League from 2009 to 2011.
 Later, Wang became the main opposite spiker and helped Beijing Baic Motor get three champions including two leagues (Season 12/13 and Season 13/14) and the senior event of 2013 National Games of China.
-He joined Vero Volley Monza in Season 2014/2015 though he only gets 60 scores in 40 sets.
+He joined Vero Volley Monza in Season 2014/2015 though he only got 60 scores in 40 sets.

 In 2012, Wang participated in 2012 AVC Cup, as the substitute player of Dai Qingyao.

 Before 2016 Summer Olympics, Wang is the accompany trainer of China women's national volleyball team in order to copy Euramerican female opposite spikers.